In a post-COVID-19 world, we are all having to deliver more, with fewer resources.

 This gives you their effective hourly rate and provides a rough picture of where your waste (and opportunity) is buried.

 Do you really need a team of 10 Category Managers?

 Or could a team of eight Category Managers, one Junior Buyer, one Data Analyst and two Administrative Assistants help you deliver better results for the same wage bill?

 If the eight Category Managers are each able to deliver around a third more as a result of their being able to delegate their operational and transactional work to the appropriate staff the numbers most definitely add up.

 Having the appropriate team structure for the new normal is essential to ensure your team functions as an effective, efficient and enthusiastic unit.

-More people, with workload delegated to the appropriate team members, but without increasing your wage bill.
+More people, with the workload, are delegated to the appropriate team members, but without increasing your wage bill.